-• Do not shake hands or engage in any unnecessary physical contact.
+Do not engage in any unnecessary physical contact such as shaking hands.

 For more information, contact Police Services: 925-969-2785

 Getting vaccinated is more important than ever this flu season.